 This Blueberry Sausage Pancake Breakfast Bake has a fluffy buttermilk pancake base and is stuffed with savory sausage and sweet bites of blueberry.
-Prep this protein packed meal to enjoy all week or serve it for brunch with family and friends.
+Prep this super easy bake for meal prep to enjoy all week or serve it for brunch with family and friends.
 It tastes amazing with a little butter and pancake syrup on top!

 I looooooove a good stack of fluffy pancakes!
 Especially topped with fresh, juicy fruit, warm maple syrup, and a side of piping hot savory sausage.
 It’s literally the breakfast of my dreams!
 I wish I could eat it every morning, but it would take a ton of work to prep that every day ya know! 😅

 It’s got a fluffy, buttermilk pancake base stuffed with savory bites of sausage and sweet bursts of blueberries.
 Top it off your favorite syrup and a little butter and you’ve got the ultimate sweet and savory gourmet breakfast made easy!
 You can even take it on the go!

 This Blueberry Sausage Breakfast Bake requires just 3 main ingredients (pancake mix, sausage crumbles and blueberries) and takes less than 5 minutes to prep.
 Make it at the beginning of the week to enjoy each morning or serve it as the centerpiece of a hearty brunch with your family and friends!
 It’s also a great way to satisfy both your savory and sweet cravings.

 WHY YOU’LL LOVE THIS BLUEBERRY SAUSAGE BREAKFAST BAKE

 - Easy and quick to make.
-It takes less than 5 minutes before it’s in the oven.
+5 minutes of prep before it’s in the oven.